JunyoungLim/project-euler/README.md

 **Spoiler Alert**
 Don't look up the solutions before you actually try them by yourself!
 This blog suggests one of many different possible ways to solve problems,
-and looking at solutions before trying wouldn't be worth anything.
+but looking at solutions before trying wouldn't be worth anything.